Reader Question - What should I do about posterior leg pain during/after running?

 Low Trap Pulls for Increased Stability and Strength

-Low trap pulls are a key exercise for improving shoulder stability and strength, especially for those with poor posture or weak scapular muscles.
-Often overlooked, the lower traps play a vital role in depressing and stabilizing the shoulder blades, which is crucial for reducing impingement and injury risks.
-Start with foam rolling the thoracic spine and lats to enhance mobility, followed by activation exercises like wall angels.
-Incorporating low trap pulls into your routine can increase strength in exercises like pull-ups and bench presses, while reducing the risk of shoulder pain.
-Build stability and protect your shoulders with these essential moves.
+Low trap pulls are essential for shoulder stability and strength, particularly for those with weak scapular muscles or poor posture.
+The often-overlooked lower traps help stabilize and depress the shoulder blades, crucial for reducing injury risks.
+Begin with foam rolling your thoracic spine and lats to increase mobility, followed by activation moves like wall angels.
+Adding low trap pulls and traps pull-ups to your workout can strengthen muscles needed for pull-ups and bench presses while preventing shoulder pain.
+Discover how these exercises improve performance and protect your shoulders.
+Read article.

 Read More